yiboyang/MIPS-athon/src/readme.md

 #MIPS stuff
-Just added a basic file IO program to select custom dictionary to read; Mars seems to be pretty strict about memory;
+Just added a basic file IO program to select any sub dictionary to read, all in one go (in Mars).
-that is, the .space or .word thing for allocating memory is pretty limited.
-I tried to read the entire a.txt into a giant buffer (.word 16384) and print the buffer, but only got around 100 lines printed.
-Looks like memory allocation is only allowed up to 0x100101e0.
-Obviously have to read line by line in Mars.
-Haven't tried SPIM.
+Guess we won't need SPIM after all.

 Forgive my bad markdown...Feel free to make suggestions...Check back for more updates...